PoCInnovation/Workshops/security/reverse-2/README.md

 *Challenge name: Basic protection*

-There various way of protecting a binary from Reverse Engineering, for example :
+There various way of protecting a binary from Reverse Engineering, for example:

 * obfuscation : you pollute your binary with useless instructions to make the work of the reverse engineer harder.
 * dynamic analysis protection with ptrace